 A St. Vincent de Paul Mentoring Program

-Attend a Taking a New Look at Poverty Training!
+Taking a New Look at Poverty Training!

 Next Mentor Training will be announced soon!

-Facilitator Training Dates:
+Facilitator (2-part webinar) Training Dates!

 Council President, Steve Cigich, was a guest on the radio program, Living Our Faith, hosted by Archbishop Jerome Listecki on December 5, 2014.